klauer/epics-sumo-mirror/doc/reference-sumo.rst

 dependency-delete
   delete a dependency of a module

-commands
-  define commands to be executed after module checkout
+edit
+  edit the dependency file with an editor

+extra
+  define extra lines to add to RELEASE file

+find
+  search for modules with a regexp

+format
+  reformat the dependency file

+list
+  list modules or versions of modules

 make-recipes
   define special make-recipes for a module

-list
-  list modules or versions of modules

-show
-  show details of moduleversions

-find
-  search for modules with a regexp

-check
-  consistency check of the DB file

 merge
   merge two DB files

-cloneversion
-  create a new DB entry by copying an old one
+modconvert
+  print new DB file entries for the given MODULES from a scanfile

 releasefilename
   define an alternative filename for the RELEASE file